HansHsuTW/WCalPackage/README.md

 The program to calculate the mirror Chern number (Mxy) in SnTe.

 ## SuperCell
-The program can generate an arbitrary supercell from a TB model with new unit vectors constructed from the linear combination of the original unvet vecotrs.
+The program can generate an arbitrary supercell from a TB model with new unit vectors constructed from the linear combination of the original unit vecotrs.

 ## WilsonLoop